nhejazi/medoutcon/CONTRIBUTING.md

    how your pull request solves it as concisely as possible.

-   Also include this motivation in `NEWS` so that when a new release of `medshift` comes out it's easy for users to see what's changed.
+   Also include this motivation in `NEWS` so that when a new release of `medoutcome` comes out it's easy for users to see what's changed.
 Add your item at the top of the file and use markdown for formatting.
 The news item should end with `(@yourGithubUsername, #the_issue_number)`.